algolia/shipjs/website/guide/getting-started.md

 :::warning WARNING for 2FA
 If you have enabled 2FA for both authorization and publishing, when `shipjs trigger` runs, it will be prompted for one-time password.
 You probably have configured CI service (CircleCI, GitHub Actions, etc) to run that command for you.
 It means `shipjs trigger` will be stuck.

 For now, we don't have any solution to avoid this problem.
-So we recommend you not to use two-factor authentication for publishing.
+So we recommend you not to use two-factor authentication for publishing, but only for authorization.

 ![NPM two-factor authentication](./npm-2fa.png)
 :::